ccorbi/MDToolKit/README.md

 * Scripts Amber 16

 Scripts to setup, lunch and analyze TI using Amber 16 or later.
 There are 2 different protocols, single step and multiple steps.
 Multiple step protocols run independently for wildtype discharge, vdw+bonded, and mutation recharge.
 Three-step is more resource consuming, however, it trend to provide more accurate dG for mutations where a charge is involved.
-Single topology approach is used for both protocols.
+Single topology using soft core potentials is used for both protocols.
 These scripts intend to provide a generic solution, under certain circumstances custom tuning must need it.

 setup_ti_single script will write all inputs for amber run a one-step TI, and setup_ti_multiple will do it for three-steps.
 The only requirements in both scripts are to provide a PDB file with the target, a separate PDB with the ligand, and the mutation.
 Amber renumber files assigning 1 to the first amino acid in the PDB, please use this numbering to indicate the script the mutation.